nopnop2002/esp32-idf-sqlite3/redirect/README.md

 ```

 This project will execute this SQL command periodically.
+The datetime column will be updated with the current date and time.
 SELECT results are received via UDP/MQTT.
 ```
 UPDATE test SET datetime = '%s' where id = 1;